 Goal: Focus for these exercises (and all exercises going forward) on breaking your project down into specs and coding one test at a time.
-Start by writing a list of all behaviors for your business logic in plain English.
-Then, once you are done, write your first test and then write the code necessary to get the test passing.
+Write your first test and then write the code necessary to get the test passing.
 Repeat the process of writing tests and getting code passing until you've completed your business logic.
-If you have time, try experimenting with different kinds of loops.
+If you are interested, try experimenting with different kinds of loops.

 Write a method to convert numbers into Roman numerals.
 Roman numerals are based on seven symbols: